-The following section presents the key features of the grasp-type gripper and must not be considered as appropriate to the gripper operation, each feature is detailed in the appropriate section of the manual.
-Safety guidelines must be read and understood before any operation is attempted with the grasp-type gripper.
+The following section presents the key features of the Gripper and must not be considered as appropriate to Gripper operation, each feature is detailed in the appropriate section of the manual.
+Safety guidelines must be read and understood before any operation is attempted with the Gripper.